Honourable Mention in the VIZZIES 2015 by National Science Foundation and Popular Science

 Private collection of The New York State Museum

-The Nile crocodile, Crocodylus niloticus, is one of the three species of crocodiles that inhabit Africa (sub-Saharan Africa, S of Israel, Algeria and Madagascar) and the second largest in the world, being able to measure the male specimens up to 6 m and weigh up to 600 kg.
-They live in lakes and rivers of fresh water.
+The Nile crocodile, Crocodylus niloticus, is one of the three species of crocodiles that inhabit Africa (sub-Saharan Africa, south of Israel, Algeria and Madagascar) and the second largest in the world, being able to measure the male specimens up to 6 m and weigh up to 600 kg.
+They live in fresh water lakes and rivers.

 Private collection of the Jardin botanique alpin du Lautaret

 Plant belonging to the Asteraceae family, with about 24000 species worldwide.
-The genus Rhaponticum contains about 20 species distributed in the Mediterranean region, Alps, Asia and Australia.
+The genus Rhaponticum comprises about 20 species distributed in the Mediterranean region, Alps, Asia and Australia.

-This species is in France, Italy, Switzerland, Austria and the ex_Yugoslavia.
-It grows in rocky area communities in high mountain grasslands and subalpine areas, between 1600 and 2300 masl.
+This species, in particular, is in France, Italy, Switzerland, Austria and the ex_Yugoslavia.
+It grows in rocky area communities, in high mountain grasslands and subalpine areas, between 1600 and 2300 masl.

-The leafy model used for this illustration can be enjoyed, in early August, during the blooming, at the entrance of the Jardin botanique alpine du Lautaret.
+The leafy specimen used as a model for this illustration can be enjoyed in full bloom in early August at the entrance of the Jardin botanique alpine du Lautaret.